Kudzu

 kudzu vine.
 The method comprises the following specific steps:

-the temperature to 5 DEG C, applying ultrasonic waves of which the
+adjusting the temperature to 5 DEG C, applying ultrasonic waves

-frequency is 20KHz and the power is 100W, reacting for 40 minutes,
+of which the frequency is 20KHz and the power is 100W, reacting

-sucking away filtrate, repeating the process for several times
+for 40 minutes, sucking away filtrate, repeating the process for

-until the filtration residue contains no puerarin, mixing
+several times until the filtration residue contains no puerarin,

-temperature to 50 DEG C, stirring for 2 hours, standing for 2
+the temperature to 50 DEG C, stirring for 2 hours, standing for

-hours, extracting a supernatant, repeating the steps for several
+2 hours, extracting a supernatant, repeating the steps for

-times until the supernatant contains no puerarin, mixing the
+several times until the supernatant contains no puerarin, mixing

-supernatants, extracting with n-butanol to obtain an extraction
+the supernatants, extracting with n-butanol to obtain an

-liquid, quickly decolorizing the extraction liquid by virtue of an
+extraction liquid, quickly decolorizing the extraction liquid by

-aluminum oxide column, heating and dissolving with 50mL glacial
+virtue of an aluminum oxide column, heating and dissolving with

-acetic acid until crystals are seperated out.
-The method has the
+50mL glacial acetic acid until crystals are seperated out.
+The

 Puerarin preparation method